Emotus-Your-Mood-and-Mental-Wellness/Emotus-ML-Model/README.md

 | **Happy**  | dikampung mana ngerti gopay teh udahlah beli amplop lebaran luculucu isiin duit baru paling bener | dikampung mana ngerti gopay teh udahlah beli amplop lebaran luculucu isiin duit paling bener | 92          |

 To mitigate the effects of class imbalance, specific techniques were employed during the feature extraction and model training processes.
-During model training, strategies such as using class weights to give higher importance to minority classes like **fear** and **love**, helping the model learn from limited data for these labels.
+During model training, strategies such as using class weights to give higher importance to minority classes like **fear** and **love**, help the model learn from limited data for these labels.